SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Best Restaurants in Union Square San Francisco

 There are dozens of restaurants in the Union Square San Francisco neighborhood.
-You can find everything from fine dining at the famous chef Michael Mina restaurant to more casual places such as Farmer Brown.
+You can find everything from fine dining to more casual places.

-It seems like there is a new restaurant opening everyday -- so there is always something new to try.
-Here are some of my favorites of the Union Square Restaurants.
+It seems like there is a new restaurant opening everyday, so there is always something new to try.
+Here are some of my favorite Union Square restaurants.

 Best Hotels